raspberrypilearning/servo-to-crumble-using-jumper-cables/en/step_1.md

-## Connecting a servo to Crumble using jumper cables

 Jumper cables are very standard electronics cables that can be used with breadboards, Raspberry Pi computers and many micro:bit pin out boards.
 They can have 'male' ends that have a small metal pin or 'female' ends that have a small socket.

 To connect a servo to our Crumble, we will use three male to male jumper cables.
 In other words, we will use the jumper cables with a metal pin on each end.